mpeeples2008/ArchNetSci/_book/index.md

 <p style='margin-top:1em; text-align:center'>
 <b>NOTICE</b></p>
 <p style='margin-left:1em;'>
 Note that this is a pre-release version of this document.
-Be aware that there are formatting issues and there may be lingering errors currently under investigation.
-Please check back here for updates in the coming months for the full "release" version of this document.
+Be aware that this document is still being updated and edited.
+Please check back here for updates in the coming months for the final version of this document.
 </p>
 </span>
 </div>